St. Charles Seminary: History

-The first buildings on the site of Saint Charles Seminary were the former buildings of the Emlen Institute.
-The institute was a boarding school for African-American youth, begun with a bequest from Samuel Emline, Jr., a Quaker.
-The institute sold its Ohio property and moved to Pennsylvania in 1857.
+The first buildings on the site of Saint Charles Seminary were the former buildings of the Emlen Institution, a boarding school for African-American and Native American youth funded from a bequest from Samuel Powers Emlen Jr., a Quaker.
+The institute sold its Ohio property and moved to Solebury in 1857.

 The Missionaries of the Precious Blood had arrived in Ohio in 1844 to begin serving German-speaking settlers living there.
 In 1861 they purchased 200 acres of land and the former Emlen Institute to serve as a seminary for the candidates to their religious congregation, which they then placed under the patronage of St. Charles Borromeo.

 The current seminary building was constructed over a six-year period in the 1920s.
 It is a three-story building with a 371-foot frontage, flanked by two 140-foot wings.
 The chapel was built by the sons of Ohio steepled-church designer Anton De Curtins.

 The seminary closed in 1969 as a consequence of declining enrollment.
 Theology students for the congregation now study at Catholic Theological Union in Chicago.